MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

     For safety reasons it is always a good idea to wire your endstops in a normally closed configuration.
 This allows your machine to detect breaks in any of your cabling rather than you manually detecting a failed endstop circuit when the table tries to move off the end of an axis!

 !!! info annotate "VFD Wiring"
     There are a large number of VFD and spindle options available.
-This wiring diagram provides general guidence only.
+This wiring diagram provides general guidance only.
 You should refer to your specific VFD manual for its setup.

     ![VFD Wiring diagram](../img/assemble_electronics/assemble_electronics_step_12_5.jpg)